 The presence of guinea fowl can help deter the snakes from accessing your poultry farm.
 Guinea fowl and snakes have a completely different relationship.
-Unlike the vulnerable chickens, guinea fowl are not easily intimidated by snakes.
+Unlike chickens, guinea fowl are not easily intimidated by snakes.

 As a matter of fact, the opposite is true whereby a flock of guinea fowl can surround and kill the snake or chase it away from their living space.

 Having guinea fowl on your farm can really help keep away snakes.
 These birds are adept at roaming throughout the yard.
 In the process, they scare off most small snakes and other pests.

 So, the addition of several guinea fowls to your backyard can bring added protection for your entire flock of birds and other farm animals although many say that guinea flows will eat snakes

 Snakes can wreak havoc in your yard, especially if you are keeping poultry or small livestock.
 In particular, venomous snakes can be dangerous not only to your animals but also to your family members.

 With several guinea fowl roaming your yard, you can rest easy knowing that your poultry and your farm animals, in general, are safe.
 Guinea fowl are known to be loud and aggressive toward small predators such as snakes.
 They will alert you as soon as they spot a snake slithering in your compound.